Skip to content

 “I’ll give you ten for the bunch,” he countered.
 “You got enough for all of ‘em?”

-The healer frowned as he counted and then nodded when he was done.
-“I believe I do, sir,” Autumn replied cheerfully, climbing down from his horse and reaching into his saddle bags.
+The healer frowned as he counted the children in the wagons and then nodded when he was done.
+“I believe I do, sir,” Autumn replied cheerfully, climbing down from his horse and reaching into his saddlebags.

 But this . . . was an amusing distraction.
 Until today, he had never met an autumn eladrin.
 And this one, his first, was at once fearless, oblivious, charming, and entertaining.

 Reaching into a pocket inside his shirt, he withdrew a small pouch from which he added a handful of dried blueberries.
-From another pocket he produced a small wooden pestle which he used to crush them.
-As he did this, he recited another incantation, this one in a comical singsong language that nobody understood but everyone found funny.
+From another pocket, he produced a small wooden pestle which he used to crush them.
+As he did this, he recited another incantation, this one in a comical singsong language that nobody understood but made the children giggle.

 “Keep an eye on the healer,” the overseer instructed his bodyguard.
-Then he turned his back on the medicine show and finished his business with the clergyman, the butcher’s wife, and the rest of the town council.
+Then he turned his back on the medicine show and finished his business with the clergyman, the butcher’s wife, and the rest of Three Mills town council.

-Noticing for the first time that all eyes were upon him, Autumn spoke, though to no one in particular: “Children don’t like the taste of ash” he said, wrinkling his nose.
+Noticing, for the first time, the many eyes that were upon him, Autumn spoke, though he addressed no one in particular: “Children don’t like the taste of ash” he said, wrinkling his nose.
 “It’s burnt and yucky.
-The blueberries make it taste better . . . and the color is pretty,” he added, smiling up at the little faces in the wagon.
+The blueberries make it taste better . . . and the color is pretty,” he added, smiling up at the curious faces in the wagon.

-By the time the contents of the bowl were blended into a smooth paste, everyone had relaxed.
-The bodyguard’s knife had been returned to its sheath and the entire group was watching with eager curiosity.
+By the time the bowl’s contents were blended into a smooth paste, everyone had relaxed.
+The bodyguard’s knife had been returned to its sheath and the entire group was watching with fascinated curiosity.
 All were quiet except the little girl; her raspy cough punctured the silence.

 “Oh, honey, I’m sorry you’re feeling poorly.
 I’m going as fast as I can,” Autumn said as he began thinning the paste by pouring water from the canteen into the bowl and whisking it in with a pair of polished sticks.
 A few heartbeats later, he was done.
 The sticks went back into a pocket in his jacket and out came a small wooden spoon.